PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 UPR Museum of History, Anthropology and Art

-I plan to go back as they rotate the exhibits, and I hope they are able to get the funding necessary to repair the real museum.
+I plan to go back as they rotate the exhibits.

 While you’re in the area, take a short drive (or walk) to the Rio Piedras Market for a quick meal or to pick up some local fruit or vegetables.